How Does Credit Utilization Affect My Credit Score?

 Making extra payments can help decrease your credit card balance and improve your credit utilization in less time.
 In fact, even making a single additional monthly payment can save you money on interest and finance charges.

-Should I get more credit cards to improve my credit utilization?
+Should I open more credit cards to improve my credit utilization?

 Additionally, you might be tempted to use the new credit cards more than intended, plunging you deeper into debt.